 Jaundice usually appears when the bilirubin in your blood is more than 3 mg per dL (51.3 µmol per L).
 The classic definition of jaundice is a serum bilirubin level greater than 2.5 to 3 mg per dL (42.8 to 51.3 µmol per L) as well as having yellow skin and eyes.

 Your body processes bilirubin in 3 phases: prehepatic (before it gets to the liver), intrahepatic(whilst in the liver), and posthepatic(after leaving the liver).
 If any of these aren’t working properly you can become jaundiced.

 The human body produces about 4 mg per kg of bilirubin per day, from the breakdown of blood cells.
 Bilirubin is then transported from to the liver for conjugation (where it needs to link up with other enzymes and chemicals so that it can be removed from the body) .

-Unconjugated bilirubin is insoluble in water but soluble in fats.
-Therefore, it can easily cross the blood-brain barrier or enter the placenta.
-The unconjugated bilirubin is conjugated with a sugar via the enzyme glucuronosyltransferase (the enzyme that people with GS don’t have enough of) and is then soluble in the bile.
+Unconjugated bilirubin (the bilirubin that hasn’t been removed by linking up with an enzyme) doesn’t dissolve in water but is soluble in fats.
+That means it can easily cross the blood-brain barrier or enter the placenta.
+The unconjugated bilirubin is conjugated (linked up with) with a sugar via the enzyme glucuronosyltransferase (the enzyme that people with GS don’t have enough of) and is then soluble in the bile.

 Once soluble in bile, bilirubin is transported through to the gallbladder, where it is stored, or passed on to the duodenam.
 Inside the intestines, some bilirubin is excreted in the stool, while the rest is dealt with by the bacteria in your gut.